July 25, 2014

 In general, mixed breed cats tend to be healthier, since their gene pools are much more diverse.
 Read more on purebred pets vs. mixed breeds »

 Many cats with special needs make wonderful companions.
 They might be older, deaf, blind or have an illness that requires regular medication.
-Their condition doesn't affect the amount of love and pleasure they have to give; it just means extra commitment on your part to meet their needs for the rest of their lives.
+Their condition doesn't affect the amount of love and pleasure they have to give; it just means some extra commitment on your part to meet their needs for the rest of their lives.

 Room for one more?